pvigier/pvigier.github.io-jekyll/_posts/2019-07-08-entity-component-system-part2.md

 It is a bit cumbersome and error-prone to have to specify the type ids of components manually.
 Thus, even if we lose a bit of performance it is still an improvement in the usability of our entity-component-system library.

-# Ideas for improvements
+# Ideas for Improvements

 Before finishing this article, I would like to share with you some ideas for improvements.
 I have not implemented them yet but I may do it in the future.

-## Dynamic number of components and systems
+## Dynamic Number of Components and Systems

 It is not convenient to have to specify in advance the maximum number of components and systems as template parameters.
 I think it would be possible to replace the `std::array`s in `EntityManager` by `std::vector`s without a big penalty in performance.